 - vertically – the selected elements are spaced evenly in relation to the Y axis

 If you want to create a horizontal row of elements which are placed vertically one above other, you first need to choose the Align top option.
 This way you will determine where the row should be placed.
 Now, click Distribute horizontally and your elements will be positioned in a nice and ordered horizontal row.

 Distributing elements vertically works the same way.
 They will change their position and will be arranged in a clear vertical manner.

 Selecting and Editing Multiple Elements

 You can select multiple elements on the canvas at once by pressing

 .
 This way, you’ll select the right elements from all others.
-When you have selected everything you want, release the key and continue editing.
+Once you have selected everything you want, release the key and continue editing.

 Or, select elements in the Layers panel with